 The Community Grants program supports community-based projects that build the social and cultural life of the region.
 It is a platform for groups and individuals to lead projects that address community concerns and aspirations.

-Our community grants program opens on the 1 June each year.
-Applications for the 2019/20 year are now closed and the applications are currently being assessed.
-Applicants will be notified of the outcome in November.
+Our community grants program will open on 1 June 2020 and closes on 15 July 2020.
+Applicants will be notified of their outcome in November.

-Interested in applying for grant funding in 2020?
+Interested in applying for grant funding for 2021?

 2020 Grant Recipients